ietf-wg-asdf/SDF/sdf.md

 Each group may contain zero or more definitions.
 Each identifier defined creates a new type and term in the target namespace.
-Declarations have a scope of the current definition block. <!-- what exactly does this mean? -->
+Declarations have a scope of the definition block they are directly contained in.

 A definition may in turn contain other definitions.
 Each definition is a named set of qualities, i.e., it consists of the newly defined identifier and a set of key-value pairs that represent the defined qualities and contained definitions.